Money edges back to Greece as euro exit fear wanes

 "There's a sense of duty and it's not right to say rich Greeks are purely motivated by greed.
 There are much more complex motives," he said.

-Property investors will become more confident of paying a fair price as the Greek government begins selling state assets including real estate as a condition of its bailout over the next several months, said Dimitris Manoussakis, head of the Athens office of real estate consultant Savills (SVS.L).
+Property investors will become more confident of paying a fair price as the Greek government begins selling state assets including real estate as a condition of its bailout over the next several months, said Dimitris Manoussakis, head of the Athens office of real estate consultant Savills.

 "After the August holidays there was a change," he said, noting Greek investors had become more interested in commercial property like hotels and retail schemes than before and that demand was coming from countries including the US, South Africa and Australia.